GeekAlexis/FastMOT/README.md

 # Guardian
 - Real-time object detection and tracking for highly constrained systems on drone (e.g. Jetson Nano)
-- Guardian is an application for alleviating human-elephant conflict common in Africa and Asia
+- Guardian is an autonomous drone solution for human-elephant conflict common in Africa and Asia

+## Dependencies
+- OpenCV
+- Numpy
+- Scipy
+- PyCuda
+- TensorRT
+- tqdm